AKC Dog Breeds: a Surprise to Meet Them in Dog Shelters?

 10. Shih Tzu

-dog breeds.
+AKC dog breeds are classified into 8 major groups as following: sporting, hound, working, terrier, toy, non-sporting, herding, and miscellaneous class.
+All groups include some of the most popular dog breeds in America.
+The high popularity of purebred dogs and the economic downturn of recent years have proved to be a poisonous combination for dog breeds.
 Many valuable pets bought initially for a high price ended up in rescue groups or pet shelters.
-Despite the fact that big money was invested in their purchase, training and medical care, they meet in the end the same fate as many mix breed or stray dogs: uncertainty and incidental death.
+Despite the fact that big money was invested in their purchase, training, and medical care, they meet in the end the same fate as many mixed breed or stray dogs: uncertainty and incidental death.

-If you would like to own a purebred dog it might be a better idea to look around in dog shelters or breed rescue groups for
+If you would like to own a purebred dog, it might be a better idea to look around in dog shelters or breed rescue groups for AKC dog breeds than to support puppy mills and the often crude and filthy breeding conditions by buying a purebred puppy.

-AKC dog breeds registration make the most of these arrivals.
+There are thousands of dog shelters across the country and they all have new arrivals each and every day.
+Stray mixed breed dogs, abandoned purebreds, and puppies unaccepted for AKC dog breeds registration make the most of these arrivals.
 These are saddening facts and are a harsh reality-check for our society.
-The good news for you however, is that in case you do not find the dog of your choice among the inhabitants of shelters, all you have to do is to be patient.
-Fill in a waiting list with your preferences and the perfect dog for you will someday be there to join you for (a better) life.
+The good news for you, however, is that in case you do not find the dog of your choice among the inhabitants of shelters, all you have to do is be patient.
+Fill out a waiting list with your preferences and the perfect dog for you will someday be there to join you for a better life.

 If you enjoyed this article please take a look at our Pet Tips and Information Archive.